menu

 Image Credit: Securityaffairs

-• The APT group has been active since at least 2019, targeting government entities and telecom companies globally.
+• The APT group has been active since at least 2012, targeting American and European entities as well as Asian countries.

 Read Full Article